| The following is the complete

 remedies in adrenal disease.
 Why did you ignore such a large body

+of evidence?"
 A: I didn't.
 I use homeopathic treatments quite

 often; when I was on high doses of chemicals, I used several teas